ilyassatlassi/TODO-list2/README.md

 # 📖 [Awesome book] <a name="about-project"></a>

-> In this project we Used JavaScript objects.
+> In this project we Used JavaScript classes.

 **[Awesome books]**